13 Astonishing Things Your Face Shape Says About You

 "Don't judge a book by its cover."

-It’s a lesson we all know by heart, but when it comes to your facial structure, it turns out that there’s plenty on the surface to judge.
-In recent years, scientists have found evidence that your facial width-to-height ratio (FWHR) is actually a primary indicator of your behavior—it’s linked with aggression, financial success, and even your chances of breaking the law.
+It's a lesson we all know by heart, but when it comes to your facial structure, it turns out that there's plenty on the surface to judge.
+In recent years, scientists have found evidence that your facial width-to-height ratio (FWHR) is actually a primary indicator of your behavior—it's linked with aggression, financial success, and even your chances of breaking the law.
 So read on to learn what your own mug says about you.
-And for more great life advice, follow us on Facebook or sign up for our newsletter now.
+And for a deeper look at first impressions, Here's Why Women Are Attracted to Square-Jawed Men.

 You're more sexually aroused.